Edited By : Savannah Pittle

 These cases all claim that “cow’s milk-based infant formula products marketed under the Similac and Enfamil brand names have a higher propensity to cause necrotizing enterocolitis (NEC) in infants born prematurely than other, allegedly safer alternatives,” according to the case transfer order.

-Who Qualifies to File an NEC Baby Formula Lawsuit?
+Who Qualifies To File an NEC Baby Formula Lawsuit?

 Babies may have consumed Similac or Enfamil in the hospital.
 Parents may have taken formula from the hospital or bought formula after bringing their preemie home.